JohnAD/gittextdb/README.md

  - automatic backups: it is fully expected that off-site "backups" are invoked using the standard git commit & push mechanism.
- - security: a side effect of the "no server" goal, the only security mechanishm is via the filesystem access rights.
+ - security: a side effect of the "no server" goal, the only security mechanism is via the filesystem access rights.
 That is it.

-## Document Database Pricipals
+## Document Database Principals

 While the relational-database industry has a lot academic and public understanding, the document-database industry is sadly lacking.
-So the following notes describe the philisophical expectations of this database's use and role.
+So the following notes describe the philosophical expectations of this database's use and role.

 ### Read vs Write Scaling